Walkway of Fame

-Following on from the success of the original Walkway of Fame and as a lasting tribute to the life of Bolton’s much loved hero, The Nat Lofthouse Walkway will lead to and surround the long awaited Nat Lofthouse statue which will be situated at the front of the Stadium close to the Main Reception.
+Following on from the success of the original Walkway of Fame and as a lasting tribute to the life of Bolton’s much loved hero, the Nat Lofthouse Walkway leads to and surrounds the Nat Lofthouse statue which is situated at the front of the Stadium close to the Main Reception.

-The Nat Lofthouse Walkway will also pay homage to the 1958 team, winners of the F.A.
-Cup when Nat Lofthouse scored two unforgettable goals to lead the team to victory and lift the cup for the fourth time.
-A brick will be inscribed and laid for each member of that very special winning team to honour their fantastic achievement and the part they have played in the history of Bolton Wanderers Football Club.
+The Nat Lofthouse Walkway also pays homage to the 1958 team, winners of the FA Cup when Nat Lofthouse scored two unforgettable goals to lead the team to victory and lift the cup for the fourth time.
+A brick has been inscribed and laid for each member of that very special winning team to honour their fantastic achievement and the part they have played in the history of Bolton Wanderers Football Club.

-The Walkway will also pay homage to more recent players including former Captain, Kevin Davies, and long serving goalkeeper, Jussi Jaaskelainen.
+The Walkway also pays homage to more recent players including Kevin Davies and Jussi Jaaskelainen.
 Names will be added with each phase so keep a look out for your favourite player being added.

 BOOK OF REMEMBRANCE

-Bolton Wanderers also have a Book of Remembrance.
+Bolton Wanderers have a Book of Remembrance at Macron Stadium.
 An inscription for those loved ones who have passed away can be entered into the book and will then be displayed on the appropriate day, as the page is turned daily.
 The Book of Remembrance is situated outside the Community Office and can be viewed at any time of day or night.

-Bolton Wanderers hold an Annual Service of Remembrance conducted by Philip Mason.
-All names of those inscribed in the Memorial Book and on a black memorial brick are read out at the service and the relatives and friends of those being remembered are invited to attend this special occasion.
+Bolton Wanderers also hold an Annual Service of Remembrance conducted by Phil Mason.
+All names of those inscribed in the Memorial Book and on a black memorial brick during the previous 12 months are read out at the service.
+Names from previous years are also remembered by scrolling them on a big screen.
+Everyone is welcome to attend the service but the relatives and friends of those being remebered will recieve personal invites to attend this special occasion.